-The doppelgänger, or the double, is usually understood as a peculiar figure that emerged in nineteenth-century Romantic and Gothic literature, reappearing time and again in books, films and cultural manifestations.
-This book argues that the double is a far-reaching phenomenon that has significant influence on our lives, though it mostly goes unnoticed.
-It is a key element of human subjectivity whose functions, forms, and effects have not yet gained the serious consideration they merit.
-Eran Dorfman proposes the theory that the double is a key to understanding human subjectivity, overcoming the limits of phenomenological, psychoanalytic and poststructuralist theories by drawing on various disciplines and combining the personal and the theoretical.
+The double, doppelgänger, is mostly understood as a peculiar figure that emerged in nineteenth-century Romantic and gothic literature.
+Far from being a merely esoteric entity, however, this book argues that the double, although it mostly goes unnoticed, is a widespread phenomenon that has significant influence on our lives.
+It is an inherent key element of human subjectivity whose functions, forms, and effects have not yet gained the serious consideration they merit.

 Introduction Chapter One: The Double That Takes My Breath Away Chapter Two: The Shadow’s Gaze Chapter Three: The Double's Lesson of Love Chapter Four: Islands of Doubles Epilogue: The Double in Contemporary Politics